LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: LongReMix

-with $\pi_{|\mathcal{Y}|}$ denoting a vector of $|\mathcal{Y}|$ dimensions with values equal to $1/|\mathcal{Y}|$, and $KL[a||b]$ representing the Kullback Leibler divergence between $a$ and $b$.
-The pseudo-code for the training of LongReMix is shown in Algorithm 1 in the supplementary material.
+which regularizes the training by approximating the model output for all samples to a uniform distribution, with $\pi_{|\mathcal{Y}|}$ denoting a vector of $|\mathcal{Y}|$ dimensions with values equal to $1/|\mathcal{Y}|$, and $KL[a||b]$ representing the Kullback Leibler divergence between $a$ and $b$.

+The pseudocode for the training of LongReMix is shown in Algorithm~\ref{alg:LRM}, where the function $\text{DataAugment}(\mathbf{x},M)$ returns $M$ augmented samples from $\mathbf{x}$ using simple geometric transformations; and $\text{TempShrp}(\mathbf{y},T)$ sharpens the distribution $\mathbf{y}$ with temperature $T$.
+The inference for a test sample is calculated based on the average of predictions from both networks.
+Our model has the same number of hyper-parameters and the same values as SOTA methods~\cite{li2020dividemix}, except for the addition of the confidence window $\zeta$.
+All hyper-parameters from Algorithm~\ref{alg:LRM} are fixed independently of the data set.

+Assuming that we have 2 models for training, $E$ is the number of epochs, $M$ denotes the number of data augmentations, $|\mathcal{D}|$ represents the training set size, and $L$ is the number of model parameters, the run-time complexity of LongReMix is dominated by the main training iteration of the first (high confidence training) and second (guided training) stages, which is as follows: $\mathcal{O}(2 \times 2 \times E \times M \times |\mathcal{D}| \times L)$.
+The original time complexity of noisy-label SSL methods with two models is $\mathcal{O}(2 \times E \times M \times |\mathcal{D}| \times L)$.
+Hence, LongReMix has a training process that is roughly two times longer than the original noisy-label SSL methods, but both LongReMix and noisy-label SSL methods are asymptotically linear in all parameters.